Skip to main content

 You have Options, Let's Explore Together

-Financial Aid Overview
+Apply For Financial Aid

 Log into the Federal Student Aid (FSA) website to complete a FAFSA for each award year.
 You will need to complete a FSA ID for this step as well.
 Your FSA ID or Federal Student Aid Identification is your electronic signature that allows you to sign forms electronically online with the Department of Education.

 Your Financial Aid Office will reach out to you to complete remaining items to help you build your Financial Aid package.
 Once you have your FSA ID you can complete some of these items on your own.
-If the financial information you provided on your FAFSA has changed significantly, or you are being asked to use parent information and you have unusual circumstances causing you to not be able to obtain parent information, you may request a professional judgement.
-Please contact your Financial Aid Advisor to request the application for a Professional Judgement.
+Log on to your Federal Student Aid portal to complete your Master Promissory Note and Entrance Counseling.

 Learn more about Financial Aid Programs and your rights and responsibilities in our Consumer Information Guide.

-Read about Concorde Career Colleges code of conduct.
+Read about Concorde Career College's code of conduct.

-Students can review their Financial Aid award package in the student enrollment portal.
+Review your Financial Aid award package in the student enrollment portal.

 Student Loan Repayment Support